dwarvesf/playground/Blockchain/Anchor framework.md

 An Anchor program consists of 3 main parts:

-1. Program: where the logic of the program is stored
+1. **Program**: where the logic of the program is stored
-2. Account struct: where the account struct is defined, marked with #[derive(Accounts)]
+2. **Account struct**: where the account struct is defined, marked with `#[derive(Accounts)]`
-3. declare_id: Declare the address of the program, it uses this id for security checks as well as allowing other programs to access your key field
+3. **declare_id**: Declare the address of the program, it uses this id for security checks as well as allowing other programs to access your key field

-Like other networks Solana also develops RPC, creating IDLs and client apps from IDL similar to ABI on ethereum.
+Like other networks Solana also develops RPC, creating IDLs and client apps from IDL similar to ABI on Ethereum.

 In the anchor you need to setup workspace for your project, example workspace for devnet